prgyya/prgyya/README.md

-- 👋 Hi, I’m @prgyya
+-  Hi, I’m @prgyya
-- 👀 I’m interested in solving code problem.
+-  I'm passionate about expanding my knowledge of [web & android]
-- 🌱 I’m currently learning frontend web development
+-  Currently I am working on an E-Commerce website through this I am exploring new technologies[React , Node , Express , Mongodb]
-- 💞️ I’m looking to collaborate....
+-  I’m looking to collaborate....

 <!---
 prgyya/prgyya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.